per-gron/overman/doc/reporter_api.md

 it is quite likely that a `suiteStart` for an adjacent test suite will be emitted before `suiteFinish` is emitted for one that is running.

-In some cases, the haphazard ordering is fine, but in many cases you will want to use the `Serializer` reporter together with `SuiteMarker` in order to get strict ordering guarantees.
+In some cases, the interleaved ordering is fine, but in many cases you will want to use the `Serializer` reporter together with `SuiteMarker` in order to get strict ordering guarantees.